virtualgadjo/soft-hyphen-in-pw-tinyMCE/readme.md

 easier it would be almost painful, sorry, I couldn't help myself 😀

-<span style="color:red; font-weight: bold;">obvious, but still...</span>
+**obvious, but still...\
-**all you need is the js file; the assets folder just contains the images that decorate the blah blah blah you're reading right now.**
+all you need is the js file; the assets folder just contains the images that decorate the blah blah blah you're reading right now.**

 to install it in pw, put the js file where you want, e.g. /site/modules/tiny (up to you) then go to modules -> configure -> InputfieldTinyMCE